smlsvnssn/ouml/README.md

 #### ö.groupBy( arr, prop, asObject = false) → Map

-If `prop` is a string, takes an `Array` of `Objects` with a common property.
-If `prop` is a function, takes a function returning keys for grouping based on array contents.
-The function receives `value, index, array` as arguments.

 Returns a `Map` with keys corresponding to `prop` values, holding grouped values as arrays.
 Optionally returns an `object` if `asObject` is set to true.

+If `prop` is a string, takes an iterable of `object`s with a common property.
+If `prop` is a function, takes a function returning keys for grouping based on `arr` contents.
+The function receives `value, index, array` as arguments.

+### Tree structures

 #### ö.mapToTree( arr, idProp | f, parentProp) → Nested array